-Visitor assimilation is one of those things that if you’re not intentional and don’t have a system, it won’t happen.
-But if you want to see your church grow, then getting visitors to return is vital.
+To win returning visitors is one of those things that if you’re not intentional and don’t have a system, it won’t happen.
+But if you want to see your church grow, then it’s vital to win returning visitors.
 Imagine if just half the visitors who attended a church service ended up coming back again and again, eventually becoming members.
 Your church would grow!

 The great thing about being intentional about visitor assimilation is that they are already there.
 They have already encountered the culture of your church and have a taste of what it’s like to hear you preach a sermon.
 Their encounter could be good, bad or OK, but if you get this piece right, it could make all the difference.